FarkasZalan/GymBro/README.md

 2. Install dependencies with npm install.

-3. Configure Firebase and Stripe keys in the environment files.

 ## Developer Notes

 - Use only Stripe’s [test card](https://docs.stripe.com/testing) numbers for transactions in the demo environment.